 Whatever you choose, there’s always a market for it.
 All you have to do it put yourself out there and tell people what you do.

-Note: In my e-course I go into detail and tell you the exact virtual assistant services that are currently selling in Nigeria so you can narrow down more easily.
+Note: In my free email course I go into detail and tell you the exact virtual assistant services that are currently selling in Nigeria so you can narrow down more easily.

 I know everyone talks about how you can start your virtual assistant business for free.
 However, you’ll need some basic things like a phone/laptop, internet and a working email.

-Note: In my e-course I share a resource I call the VA Toolkit.
-It contains all the FREE tools (30+) I use to do everything.
+Note: In my free email course I share a list of some of the FREE tools (20+) I use in my VA business.
 These apps make my job easier and help me look like a pro at everything I do.

 4.)
 Legally Protect Your Business Or Get Screwed

-When I just started working as a virtual assistant, I didn’t know that it was important to protect my business legally.
-In fact, I only discovered what a welcome packet was, a couple of months ago and I immediately got one for my business.
+When I just started working as a virtual assistant, I didn’t know that it was important to protect my business legally and I lost a lot of money.
+Now I have an iron clad virtual assistant contract clients sign before working with me.

 · Work Overview